vulogov/rust_dynamic/README.md

 # What in the Value ?

-Rust's core strength is its ability to provide memory safety and performance guarantees at compile-time, which is achieved through its ownership and borrowing system.
-But ability for the developer to handle a dynamic data types defined at run-time for the applications written in Rust is still important endeavor and it is improving versatility of the application while providing an ability to handle a wide range of use cases.
+Rust's primary strength lies in its ability to ensure memory safety and performance guarantees at compile time, which is accomplished through its ownership and borrowing system.
+However, the capability for developers to manage dynamically defined data types at runtime in Rust applications is not just a pursuit, but a key to enhancing the application's adaptability and versatility, enabling it to address a diverse array of use cases.

-Various interpreted DSL languages created in Rust uses run-time dynamic data type system created for the specific language.
-Excellent crate Serde also implements trait Value that's allow to handle dynamic datatypes in run-time.
-But none of those solutions is not perfect for a Rust developers as they ether focus on specific DSL or handling JSON values.
+Specific interpreted DSL languages devised in Rust utilize a runtime dynamic data type system customized for the specific language.
+In addition, the reputable crate Serde plays a significant role by incorporating the trait Value, thereby providing a strong sense of security and confidence to Rust developers in the management of dynamic data types at runtime.
+However, these solutions have limitations, as they cater to specific DSLs or the handling of JSON values.

-rust_dynamic is a crate, created for Rust language, implementing primitives that will be helping to Rust developer with the specific issue of handling dynamic data types defined at run-time.
-Currently, rust_dynamic supports following data types:
+rust_dynamic, a crate developed for the Rust language, encompasses primitives designed to assist Rust developers in managing dynamically defined data types at runtime.
+Presently, rust_dynamic supports the following data types:

 * Integer, internally represented as i64
 * Float, internally represented as f64